stiles/chorokit/README.md

 Choropleth helper for GeoPandas with defaults for projection, layout and legend.

-*This project is in the early stages development.
+*This project is in the early stages of development.
 Contributions and feedback welcome.*

 ## Core principles